sausheong/anthill/README.md

 * [RabbitMQ](https://www.rabbitmq.com/) - you need to install this before Anthill can run
 * [Postgres](http://www.postgresql.org/) - this allows you to persist your programs in the database (if you want something smaller, you can switch to another relational database with some minor modification of the code)
+* [authserv] (https://github.com/sausheong/authserv) - this is the authentication service for Anthill.
+You should clone the repo, set it up (it uses Postgres for persistence too) and run it at port 8108.

 ### Steps

-1. Make sure you have RabbitMQ and Postgres installed.
-Postgres should be started.
+1. Make sure you have RabbitMQ, Postgres and authserv installed.
+Postgres and authserv should be started.
 2. Make sure you have JRuby installed, or change .ruby-version to reflect the version of Ruby you can want to use
 3. Run `bundle install`.
 This will install the necessary gems
 4. Run the setup script `./setup`.
 This will set up the database for you and run migration.